Penstemon ambiguus: Taxonomy

 Penstemon ambiguus was named and described by the botanist John Torrey in 1827 from a type specimen collected by Edwin P. James.
 James was the botanist in the 1820 expedition commanded by Major Stephen H. Long exploring a portion of the Louisiana Purchase by the United States government.
 The closest relative of the species is Penstemon thurberi.
+It is unusual enough in appearance that the botanist Edward Lee Greene proposed placing it in a monotypic genus named Leiostemon in 1906.

-As of 2024 Penstemon ambiguus is the accepted scientific name according to Plants of the World Online (POWO) and World Flora Online (WFO).
+Penstemon ambiguus is the accepted scientific name according to Plants of the World Online (POWO) and World Flora Online (WFO).

 Varieties and forms

 Penstemon ambiguus has two varieties according to POWO and WFO.

 Penstemon ambiguus var. ambiguus

 This is the autonymic subspecies.
-It was described as Penstemon ambiguus var. foliosus by George Bentham in 1846, but this is no longer accepted.
+It has one heterotypic synonym, Penstemon ambiguus var. foliosus, described by George Bentham in 1846.
 It differs by having rough stems near the base and always having rough leaf edges.
 It is the more northeasterly variety, growing in the southern shortgrass prairie.

 Penstemon ambiguus var. laevissimus

-This variety was briefly described and named by David D. Keck, a noted expert on penstemons.
-However, this description was incomplete and Noel Herman Holmgren published a more complete description in 1979.
+This variety was initially described and named by David D. Keck, a noted expert on penstemons, as a subspecies in 1939.
+However, it was reclassified as a variety by Noel Herman Holmgren in 1979.
 It differs from the autonym in having a smooth base to the stem and sometimes having smooth edges to its leaves.
 It is the more southwesterly variety.